Filing for Social Security Disability in Wyoming

 Phone: 866-530-7798

-Vocational Rehabilitation Services in Wyoming
+Are There Vocational Rehabilitation Services in Wyoming?

-Wyoming offers vocational rehabilitation services through DWS for physical or mentally impaired residents who enroll in the program.
-Services include transportation to and from educational facilities, job training, interpretation for hearing or speech impaired, and assistance to increase independent living.
+Services include transportation to and from educational facilities, job training, and interpretation for hearing-impaired or speech-impaired people.
 For more information, visit the DWS website.

 Talk to a Disability Lawyer